Skip to main content

 Kilobits Per Second (Kbps) to Megabytes Per Second (MB/s) Converter

-Type a value into the Kilobits Per Second (Kbps) field to convert to Megabytes Per Second (MB/s).
+Type your transfer speed in the input field to find Megabytes Per Second (MB/s) equivalent of your Kilobit Per Second (Kbps) value.
 1 Kbps = 0.000125 MB/s, covering both bit-based and byte-based transfer rate units.

 Convert Kilobits Per Second to Megabytes Per Second